Kirsten M. Prior, Ph.D.

 Postdoctoral Associate, University of Florida

-Kirsten's research interests are everything on this website!
-She also likes to hike, bake, knit, read, and spend time with her family!
+Kirsten's research interests include everything on this website!
+She also likes to hike, bake, knit, read, ski, and spend time with her family!

 Susan Lee, Master's Student (2016 --)